-The previous day was a rough one for me, starting with a nightmare experience in the Naples airport (really, Italy, you’re beautiful but it’s time to get your shit together) and culminating in a full blown anxiety attack 24 hours later.
+I had a rough day the day before, starting with a nightmare experience in the Naples airport (really, Italy, you’re beautiful but it’s time to get your shit together) and culminating in a full blown anxiety attack 24 hours later.
 Instead of locking myself in my hotel room for the rest of my time in Istanbul, I decided to go get coddled by a stranger.
 And it worked like a charm.

-Sitting in the steam room, eyes closed, I could feel all my anxiety and tension streaming out of my body in an almost transcendent way.
+I sat in the steam room, eyes closed.
+I could feel all my anxiety and tension streaming out of my body in an almost transcendent way.
 The sweat was so much more than just a physical cleanse.

-I was able to turn off everything I had to think about—travel plans, how I was going to order food after this, the perfect stranger touching my boobs, the fact that my phone and only connection to the English-speaking world was now toast, and so much more (women, you feel me)—and just live in the moment.
+I was able to turn off everything I had to think about.
+Travel plans, how I was going to order food after this, the perfect stranger touching my boobs, the fact that my phone and only connection to the English-speaking world was now toast, and so much more (women, you feel me).
+I was able to just live in the moment.
 I existed throughout the whole experience in what felt like a trance-like state.

 Do your best to let go of all your troubles, at least for the duration of your Turkish hammam experience.
 Besides, if you’re tense, everyone will know. #clenching To illustrate, check out my Turkish hammam experience before and after photos:

 I talk a little about this in my post on Iceland’s Blue Lagoon—another amazing spot many people miss out on due to public nudity fear mongering, as if we don’t all have the same parts—and how it’s not as big an issue as you’re imagining.